[Updated January 30, 2019]

 HOT SPOTS AND LICK GRANULOMAS: OVERVIEW

-1. Treat hot spots and lick granulomas with natural remedies that speed healing and tissue repair while clearing bacterial infections.
+1. Treat hot spots with home remedies and lick granulomas with natural remedies that speed healing and tissue repair while clearing bacterial infections.

 3. Help prevent future hot spot outbreaks by improving your dog’s diet and lifestyle.

 Your dog has a weeping, oozing wound on her leg or a yucky red blob on the top of her head, and at first you wonder how she injured herself.
 But if you’ve been around the dog-care block, you realize that it isn’t a cut or scrape.
 That gooey mess might be diagnosed as pyotraumatic dermatitis, wet eczema, or a Staphylococcus intermedius infection, but it’s what everyone calls a hot spot.